sbouchex/mqtt_exporter/README.md

 # MQTT Exporter

 # Presentation
 An exporter for MQTT.
-It received metrics in JSON format via MQTT, transforms them and exposes them for consumption by [Prometheus](https://www.prometheus.io/).
+It received metrics in various format (JSON, collectd, raw...) via MQTT, filters them using regular expression, transforms them and exposes them for consumption by [Prometheus](https://www.prometheus.io/).

 # Purpose
-zigbee2mqtt expose metrics to MQTT.
-However, the metric names and labels are fixed, cannot be filtered and if an entity is renamed, the metric is renamed in prometheus and data are lost without changing the dashboard.
+[zigbee2mqtt](https://www.zigbee2mqtt.io/) or [collectd](https://collectd.org/) may expose metrics to MQTT.
+However, the metric names and labels are fixed, cannot be filtered and if an entity is renamed by the source, the metric is renamed in prometheus and dashboard must be changed to follow thoses changes.

 # Configuration
+This exporter uses 2 configuration files:
+- mqtt_exporter.json: To configure the listening port, the MQTT parameters (broken address, client Id) and the path to the configuration file (see below)
-This exporter uses a configuration file containing mapping entries to defines which entity is exported, the payload type, additional labels
+- configuration.json: To configure mapping entries to defines which entity is exported, the payload type, additional labels

-## Example
+## mqtt_exporter.json example
 ```
 {
     "config": {